-To prepare the site for the building of a new natural amphitheatre and central concourse starting in the spring of 2017, the Société du parc Jean-Drapeau is currently conducting tree cultivation and maintenance work on the south sector of Île Sainte-Hélène.
+To prepare the site for the building of a new natural amphitheatre and central concourse, the Société du parc Jean-Drapeau conducted tree cultivation and maintenance work on the south sector of Île Sainte-Hélène.

 - Cutting down